gardener/etcd-druid/docs/concepts/controllers.md

 Each controller is built using a controller builder, configured with details such as the type of object being reconciled, owned objects whose owner object is reconciled, event filters (predicates), etc. `Predicates` are filters which allow controllers to filter which type of events the controller should respond to and which ones to ignore.

-The logic relevant to the controller manager like the creation of the controller manager and registering each of the controllers with the manager, is contained in [`controllers/manager.go`](/controllers/manager.go).
+The logic relevant to the controller manager like the creation of the controller manager and registering each of the controllers with the manager, is contained in [`internal/controller/manager.go`](/internal/controller/manager.go).

 ## Etcd Controller

-The *etcd controller* is responsible for the reconciliation of the `Etcd` resource.
+The *etcd controller* is responsible for the reconciliation of the `Etcd` resource spec and status.
 It handles the provisioning and management of the etcd cluster.
 Different components that are required for the functioning of the cluster like `Leases`, `ConfigMap`s, and the `Statefulset` for the etcd cluster are all deployed and managed by the *etcd controller*.

+Additionally, *etcd controller* also periodically updates the `Etcd` resource status with latest available information from the etcd cluster, as well as results and errors from the recentmost reconciliation of the `Etcd` resource spec.

+The *etcd controller* is essential to the functioning of the etcd cluster and etcd-druid, thus the minimum number of worker threads is 1 (default being 3).

+### `Etcd` Spec Reconciliation

 While building the controller, an event filter is set such that the behavior of the controller depends on the `gardener.cloud/operation: reconcile` *annotation*.
-This is controlled by the `--ignore-operation-annotation` CLI flag, which, if set to `false`, tells the controller to perform reconciliation only when this annotation is present.
-If the flag is set to `true`, the controller will trigger reconciliation anytime the `Etcd` spec, and thus `generation`, changes.
+This is controlled by the `--enable-etcd-spec-auto-reconcile` CLI flag, which if set to `false`, tells the controller to perform reconciliation only when this annotation is present.
+If the flag is set to `true`, the controller will reconcile the etcd cluster anytime the `Etcd` spec, and thus `generation`, changes, and the next queued event for it is triggered.

-The reason this filter is present is that any disruption in the `Etcd` resource due to reconciliation (due to changes in the `Etcd` spec, for example) while workloads are being run would be disastrous.
-Hence, any user who wishes to avoid such disruptions, can choose to set the `--ignore-operation-annotation` CLI flag to `false`.
+The reason this filter is present is that any disruption in the `Etcd` resource due to reconciliation (due to changes in the `Etcd` spec, for example) while workloads are being run would cause unwanted downtimes to the etcd cluster.
+Hence, any user who wishes to avoid such disruptions, can choose to set the `--enable-etcd-spec-auto-reconcile` CLI flag to `false`.
 An example of this is Gardener's [gardenlet](https://github.com/gardener/gardener/blob/master/docs/concepts/gardenlet.md), which reconciles the `Etcd` resource only during a shoot cluster's [*maintenance window*](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_maintenance.md).

-The controller adds a finalizer to the `Etcd` resource in order to ensure that the `Etcd` instance does not get deleted while the system is still dependent on the existence of the `Etcd` resource.
+The controller adds a finalizer to the `Etcd` resource in order to ensure that it does not get deleted until all dependent resources managed by druid, aka managed components, are properly cleaned up.
 Only the *etcd controller* can delete a resource once it adds finalizers to it.
 This ensures that the proper deletion flow steps are followed while deleting the resource.
-When the *etcd controller* enters the deletion flow, components are deleted in the reverse order that they were deployed in.
+During deletion flow, managed components are deleted in parallel.

-The *etcd controller* is essential to the functioning of the etcd cluster and etcd-druid, thus the minimum number of worker threads is 1 (default being 3).

-## Custodian Controller

-The *custodian controller* acts on the `Etcd` resource.
-The primary purpose of the *custodian controller* is to update the status of the `Etcd` resource.

-It watches for changes in the status of the `Statefulset`s associated with the `Etcd` resources.
+### `Etcd` Status Updates

+The `Etcd` resource status is updated periodically by `etcd controller`, the interval for which is determined by the CLI flag `--etcd-status-sync-period`.

-Even though the `Etcd` resource owns the `Statefulset`, it is not necessary that the *etcd controller* reconciles whenever there are changes in the statuses of the objects that the `Etcd` resource owns.
+Status fields of the `Etcd` resource such as `LastOperation`, `LastErrors` and `ObservedGeneration`, are updated to reflect the result of the recent reconciliation of the `Etcd` resource spec.

+- `LastOperation` holds information about the last operation performed on the etcd cluster, indicated by fields `Type`, `State`, `Description` and `LastUpdateTime`.
+Additionally, a field `RunID` indicates the unique ID assigned to the specific reconciliation run, to allow for better debugging of issues.
+- `LastErrors` is a slice of errors encountered by the last reconciliation run.
+Each error consists of fields `Code` to indicate the custom druid error code for the error, a human-readable `Description`, and the `ObservedAt`  time when the error was seen.
+- `ObservedGeneration` indicates the latest `generation` of the `Etcd` resource that druid has "observed" and consequently reconciled.
+It helps identify whether a change in the `Etcd` resource spec was acted upon by druid or not.

-Status fields of the `Etcd` resource which correspond to the `StatefulSet` like `CurrentReplicas`, `ReadyReplicas`, `Replicas` and `Ready` are updated to reflect those of the `StatefulSet` by the controller.
-Cluster membership (`EtcdMemberStatus`) and `Conditions` are updated as follows:
+Status fields of the `Etcd` resource which correspond to the `StatefulSet` like `CurrentReplicas`, `ReadyReplicas` and `Replicas` are updated to reflect those of the `StatefulSet` by the controller.

+Status fields related to the etcd cluster itself, such as `Members`, `PeerUrlTLSEnabled` and `Ready` are updated as follows:

 - Cluster Membership: The controller updates the information about etcd cluster membership like `Role`, `Status`, `Reason`, `LastTransitionTime` and identifying information like the `Name` and `ID`.
 For the `Status` field, the member is checked for the *Ready* condition, where the member can be in `Ready`, `NotReady` and `Unknown` statuses.

-- Condition: The controller updates the `Conditions` field which holds the latest information of the `Etcd`'s state.
-The condition checks that are performed are `AllMembersCheck`, `ReadyCheck` and `BackupReadyCheck`.
-The first two of these checks make use of the `EtcdMemberStatus` to update `Conditions` with information about the members, and the last corresponds to the status of the backup.

-To reflect changes that occur in the `Statefulset` status in the `Etcd` resource, the *custodian controller* keeps a watch on the `Statefulset`.

-The *custodian controller* reconciles periodically, which can be set through the `--custodian-sync-period` CLI flag (default being 30 seconds).
-It also reconciles whenever there are changes to the `Statefulset` status.

-The *custodian controller* is essential to the functioning of etcd-druid, thus the minimum number of worker threads is 1, (default being 3).
+`Etcd` resource conditions are indicated by status field `Conditions`.
+The condition checks that are currently performed are:

+- `AllMembersReady`: indicates readiness of all members of the etcd cluster.
+- `Ready`: indicates overall readiness of the etcd cluster in serving traffic.
+- `BackupReady`: indicates health of the etcd backups, ie, whether etcd backups are being taken regularly as per schedule.
+This condition is applicable only when backups are enabled for the etcd cluster.
+- `DataVolumesReady`: indicates health of the persistent volumes containing the etcd data.

 ## Compaction Controller